shreyasudaya/student-res/README.md

 - Admin authentication(note: works different than user authentication)
 - Admin has various privileges such as determining status of files.
 Through admin one can view all users and delete the users.

 # Tentative to do

 - integrate with a NoSQL database such as through Firebase or MongoDB
-- Add filter system which allows filtering of notes by Branch and file type.
-- Make a more practical UI for higher amt of databases
-- User authentication.
-- Admin authentication(note: works different than user authentication and will require terminal to create an admin.)
-- Rating and review system(Bonus).
-Users may leave review and see reviews.
-Ratings also there for notes.
-- Users can edit their profile, change password.
-- One can delete the notes, reviews and etc.
-# Tentative to do

-- integrate with a NoSQL database such as through Firebase or MongoDB